randlab/ArchPy/sphinx_build/source/README_rtd.rst

    - Various interpolation methods (GRF, Kriging, Spline, etc.)
    - Various simulation methods (MPS, SIS, TPGs, etc.)
+   - Coupling with groundwater flow using MODFLOW and flopy
    - Integration of hierarchy in the modelling process at different spatial scales
    - Input/Output capabilities to read and write borehole data, stratigraphic pile and models
    - Automatic inference of conditioning point